Scope

 Submission

-Participants also have an option to describe their submitted algorithm in a 2-page poster paper.
-The paper will be reviewed and must be submitted by 14 April through the official linklings site.
+Participants have also an option to describe their submitted algorithm in a 2-page abstract/poster paper (the deadline for this submission is April 8).
+The paper will be reviewed and must be submitted through the official linklings site.